← The archive Dispatch

 Early days

 It’s early.
-The app is live, people are using it, and feedback has been surprisingly strong.
-Especially from professionals who are tired of the current lead-gen model.
-A few contractors told me this is the first platform that actually respects their time.
-That felt good.
+The app is live, people are using it, and the sharpest feedback has come from professionals who are tired of paying for bad leads.
+A few contractors told me they could decide in under a minute whether a Baubiber project was worth quoting.
+That is the bar.

 I’m not chasing a unicorn here.
 I just have a problem I want solved, and it turns out a lot of other people have the same one.
 Every time I mention it at a dinner party, someone says “oh god, I’ve been looking for a good electrician for months.”
 Every single time.